 COVID-19 Operational Update:

 To ensure the safety of our staff, volunteers and visitors while meeting the needs of the animals that depend on us, temporary modifications have been made to various department operations until further notice.
-Our shelter is now open to the public by appointment only on Wednesdays and Saturdays for adoption and emergency intake by emailing email@example.com or calling 410-396-4695.
+Our shelter is now open to the public by appointment only for adoption and emergency intake by emailing firstname.lastname@example.org or calling 410-396-4695 with a completed application.
 Appointments are required for all visitors, including adoptions, surrenders, volunteers and fosters.

-Adopters are asked to please fill out our adoption application with the name of the animal you are interested in meeting prior to your appointment and email it to firstname.lastname@example.org.
+Adopters are asked to please fill out our adoption application with the name of the animal you are interested in meeting prior to your appointment.
 Applications must be approved before your appointment; printed applications are not accepted.
 Please email us if you need assistance with your online application.
+Please keep in mind adoption classes will be held outside.

 * * * *

 BARCS takes in new animals in need of a loving home every day.
 If you don’t see what you are looking for, please continue checking our website for new faces!
-Adoption fees are listed here.
-We are currently open by appointment only on Wednesdays and Saturdays.
+Adoption fees are $75; however, we offer several adoption packages listed here.
+We are currently open by appointment only.
 Please see the instructions above to schedule an appointment.

 COVID-19 Operational Update:

 To ensure the safety of our staff, volunteers and visitors while meeting the needs of the animals that depend on us, temporary modifications have been made to various department operations until further notice.
-Our shelter is now open to the public by appointment only for adoption and emergency intake by emailing email@example.com or calling 410-396-4695.
+Our shelter is now open to the public by appointment only for adoption and emergency intake by emailing email@example.com or calling 410-396-4695 with a completed adoption application.
 Appointments are required for all visitors, including adoptions, surrenders, volunteers and fosters.
 Please continue reading for the specifics of each program.

 Adopters are asked to please fill out our adoption application prior to your appointment.
-The application can be found online and emailed to firstname.lastname@example.org.
 If you are unable to complete the form online, please bring a printed copy with you.
 If neither of these options are available to you, please indicate this when scheduling your appointment.
+Please keep in mind adoption classes will be held outside.

 * * * *